GreNait/fastfeatureflag/docs/quickstart/quickstart.md

     'Not finished yet'
     ```

-These methods are now registered as a feature and changing the activation to "on" in the feature flag changes the activation for all flagged objects.
+These methods are now registered as a feature and changing the activation to "on" in the (first appearing) feature flag, changes the activation for all flagged objects which are grouped by name.

-### Active
+### Activated

 !!! tip "Typically the `feature_flag(name="named_feature")` flag would assume an `off` activation.
 However, as a group they share the activation."